lhcb/starterkit-lessons/first-analysis-steps/asking-questions.md

 written the rest of your email will give you a better idea of what the one sentence summary is.

-{% callout "Grammar and spelling" %}
+{% callout "Gramar and spelling" %}

 This is a no brainer.
 You want to make a good impression: someone who made an effort and values other people's time.